LiveHelperChat/doc/docs/chat/configuration.md

 (automatic chat's closing/purging)[auto-close-delete.md]

+### How many seconds customer has to open already closed chat.

+This value controls how long visitor can access chat which was closed by the operator, this applies only after page refresh.

 ### Make default pending chats order from old to new

 You can change here default order of pending chats.